Updated: 11/13/2018 by Computer Hope

-Short for Dual In-line Memory Module, DIMM is a module containing a circuit board and one more random access memory chips.
-DIMMs have a 168-pin connector and, since the advent of the Pentium Processor, a 64-bit path.
+Short for dual in-line memory module, DIMM is a module containing a circuit board and one more random access memory chips.
+DIMMs have a 168-pin connector and, from the advent of the Pentium processor, a 64-bit path.
 Because of the new bit path, DIMMs can be installed one at a time, unlike SIMMs that would require installation in pairs.

-SO-DIMM, which is short for Small Outline DIMM, is available in both a 72-pin and 144-pin configuration.
+SO-DIMM, which is short for small outline dual in-line memory module, is available in both a 72-pin and 144-pin configuration.
 SO-DIMMs are commonly utilized in laptop computers.
 Below is an example picture of a 4 GB SODIMM memory stick from Crucial.

 - DIMMs have separate contacts on each side of the board, which provides twice as much data as a single SIMM.